Tiled Shower Base in Warsaw — Built from Scratch

 • Colour-matched sanitary silicone.

-• Inform neighbours — there will be noise.
+• Let the neighbours know — there will be noise.

 A real case from Warsaw

-A flat in Ursynow, bathroom 5 m² — the client wanted to replace an acrylic tray with a tiled base and a Geberit linear drain along the wall.
+A flat in Ursynow, bathroom 5 m² — the client wanted to swap an acrylic tray for a tiled base with a Geberit linear drain by the wall.
 We removed the old tray and tiles.
-The waste outlet turned out to be 5 cm higher than needed so we rerouted it with additional fall.
-Drain fitted, flow tested — water disappears in three seconds.
-First Mapei Mapelastic membrane on the floor and walls, corner reinforcement.
-Screed graded at 2% to the linear drain, set using a laser level.
+It turned out the waste outlet was 5 cm higher than required, so we reworked it with extra fall.
+Drain installed, flow checked — water is gone in three seconds.
+First layer of Mapei Mapelastic on the floor and walls, with corner reinforcement.
+Screed formed at 2% towards the linear drain, set with a laser level.
 After curing — second membrane layer.
-Mosaic 5×5 cm on Ceresit CM 17, grouted with Litokol Starlike.
-The entire process took five days.
-The result is a seamless floor with no threshold — water drains instantly and there is no plastic in sight.
+Mosaic 5×5 cm fixed with Ceresit CM 17, grouted with Litokol Starlike.
+The whole job took five days.
+The result is a continuous floor with no threshold — water drains right away and there is no plastic anywhere (compatible with Paradyż, Tubądzin, Cersanit and similar).

 Frequently asked questions